Are you interested in joining a research team that's helping reduce harm for people who use drugs?

 The Center on Substance Use and Health might be the right place for you!

 We conduct pharmacologic and behavioral interventions and observational studies to maximize the health outcomes of people who use alcohol, methamphetamine, opioids, and other substances.
 We work with people who are actively using substances, and focus on meeting their goals related to their substance use, including reduction in use, in harms, prevention or treatment of infectious diseases, or prevention of drug overdose.
 We conduct research in a community-based environment in downtown San Francisco, with the facilities and resources needed to perform complex clinical research studies.
 We also conduct related programmatic and implementation activities.
 We are proud to treat people who use substances with respect and dignity and enjoy a close-knit culture of intellectual curiosity and collaboration.

 Please submit resumes and cover letters through Heluna Health by clicking the link to the full job description.

 Heluna Health invites applications for the full-time position of Clinical Research Program Manager in the Center on Substance Use and Health (CSUH) at the San Francisco Department of Public Health.
 In the position of Clinical Research Program Manager, you work under the supervision of the Director, and are responsible for overseeing study progress and regulatory affairs.
 You must be willing to work in a team and enjoy problem-solving, as our studies are generally investigator-initiated and require in-house development of resources.
-This posting specifically covers studies addressing stimulant overdose death and medications for cocaine use disorder.
+This posting specifically covers studies addressing medications for methamphetamine and cocaine use disorders.
 This is a temporary, grant-funded, Full time, benefited position.
 Click here to view the full job description.

 Posted September 28th, 2020